phalcon/documentation/docs/cache.md

 If the `storageDir` is not defined a `Phalcon\Storage\Exception` will be thrown.

-> **NOTE**: The adapter utilizes logic to store files in separate sub directories based on the name of the key passed, thus avoiding the `too many files in one folder` limit present in Windows or Linux based systems.
+!!! info "NOTE"

-{: .alert .alert-info }
+    The adapter utilizes logic to store files in separate sub directories based on the name of the key passed, thus avoiding the `too many files in one folder` limit present in Windows or Linux based systems.

 The following example demonstrates how to create a new `Stream` cache adapter, which will use the [Phalcon\Storage\Serializer\Json][storage-serializer-json] serializer and have a default lifetime of 7200.
 It will store the cached data in `/data/storage/cache`.